CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 7. 5x Blacksky
 8. 2x Non-Earth Observation

 All 16 of the launches that required a unique plane in the last 6 years were launched by Electron.
-Furthermore, of the 24 currently planned Electron launches 22 of them are for constellation satellites that require unique orbital planes.
+Furthermore, 22 of the 24 currently planned Electron launches are for constellation satellites that require unique orbital planes.
 These are launches that can only be done of a small satellite launch vehicle and will be the primary business of small launch providers for the coming years.

 ### <b>Military and Government Satellites</b>
 ![Image description]({{site.url}}/assets/images/2024-02-10/Small-Sat-Operator-Types.png){: width="600" .align-center}

+The Government and Military are not rational consumers.
+In the commercial world everything makes sense because economics drives it all, this is not true of the government.

+23 of the previous 55 small sat launches were paid for by National Space Agencies or Militaries.
+11 of these launches used a government developed launch vehicle (Rocket, Customer):
+1. SS-520 ‎ ‎ ‎- Japan
+2. Vega ‎ ‎ ‎ ‎- Europe
+3. Minotaur IV - USSF
+4. Vega ‎ ‎ ‎ ‎- Europe
+5. Pegasus ‎ ‎ - USSF
+6. Minotaur I ‎- USSF
+7. Epsilon ‎‎‎- Japan
+8. SSLV ‎‎‎‎‎‎‎- India
+9. Shavit 2 ‎‎‎- Isreal
+10. Nuri ‎‎‎‎‎‎‎- South Koreo
+11. GYUB-TV2 ‎‎‎‎- South Korea

++ National Launch Vehicles (7 & 3 & 1)
++ Commercial launches (12 + 1 pegasus)

 In progress